shiraito/shiraito.github.io/research/pages/iosupport.md

 - [EGAP Registration](https://osf.io/fxuek)

 ## Abstract
-Recent studies on the influence of international organizations (IOs) on state behavior have explored their ability to shape public opinion, a key mechanism for policy change.
-This paper explores an important extension of this mechanism: whether domestic leaders can proactively leverage IO endorsements to bolster support for controversial policies and deflect political blame.
-Using a survey experiment in Japan, we explore how this strategy’s effectiveness depends on the perceived traits of IOs, measured on multiple dimensions including favorability, neutrality, and expertise.
-Our findings demonstrate that citing IO endorsements reduces public opposition to a tax increase---a contentious, high-salience policy that many experts nevertheless deem critical for sustaining social insurance programs.
-Notably, the influence of IO endorsements is strongest when the IO is perceived as aligned with national interests, while perceptions of impartiality and expertise, emphasized in prior research, play a lesser role.
-These results offer new insights into the conditions under which IOs can influence public opinion and call attention to the potential advantages of perceived IO biases for domestic elites.
+Recent research on international organizations (IOs) has highlighted their capacity to influence state behavior by shaping domestic public opinion, a key channel for policy change.
+This paper investigates an important extension of this mechanism: whether domestic leaders can proactively leverage IO endorsements to bolster support for contentious policies.
+Drawing on a survey experiment examining attitudes toward a controversial tax increase in Japan, we test how the effectiveness of this tactic depends on how IOs are perceived across multiple dimensions, including neutrality and expertise.
+Our results show that referencing IO endorsements reduces resistance to the policy.
+Crucially, their impact is strongest when the IO is seen as aligned with national interests.
+In contrast, traits such as impartiality and technical expertise---emphasized in previous studies---play a more limited role.
+Moreover, the persuasive power of endorsements is concentrated among government supporters, further underscoring the importance of perceived interest alignment as a critical dimension of persuasiveness.
+These findings offer new insights into when and how IOs shape mass attitudes and call attention to the strategic value of perceived IO biases for domestic elites.